winengewe/STEaM-MSTES-Model/README.md

 4) Open all '.py' files in an Integrated Development Environment (IDE) for Python (etc. Spyder, Pycharm, Vscode).

-    i) 'shaftstore_1d_0i.py' to modify the code for the thermal store.
+    i) 'shaftstore_1d_0i.py' to modify the code for the mineshaft thermal store.

     ii) 'MSTES-HP.py' for HP integration energy system.